eripe970/go-dsp-utils/README.md

 	// Normalize the signal between -1 and 1
 	normalized, _ := signal1.Normalize()

-	// Calculate the frequency spectrum of the signal (FFT + massage of the numbers) spectrum, _ := normalized.FrequencySpectrum()
+	// Calculate the frequency spectrum of the signal spectrum, _ := normalized.FrequencySpectrum()

 	fmt.Println(spectrum)